dotnet/AspNetCore.Docs/aspnetcore/host-and-deploy/linux-nginx.md

 For the purposes of this guide, a single instance of Nginx is used.
 It runs on the same server, alongside the HTTP server.
 Based on requirements, a different setup may be chosen.

-Because requests are forwarded by reverse proxy, use the Forwarded Headers Middleware from the [Microsoft.AspNetCore.HttpOverrides](https://www.nuget.org/packages/Microsoft.AspNetCore.HttpOverrides/) package.
+Because requests are forwarded by reverse proxy, use the [Forwarded Headers Middleware](xref:host-and-deploy/proxy-load-balancer) from the [Microsoft.AspNetCore.HttpOverrides](https://www.nuget.org/packages/Microsoft.AspNetCore.HttpOverrides/) package.
 The middleware updates the `Request.Scheme`, using the `X-Forwarded-Proto` header, so that redirect URIs and other security policies work correctly.

-When using any type of authentication middleware, the Forwarded Headers Middleware must run first.
-This ordering ensures that the authentication middleware can consume the header values and generate correct redirect URIs.
+Any component that depends on the scheme, such as authentication, link generation, redirects, and geolocation, must be placed after invoking the Forwarded Headers Middleware.
+As a general rule, Forwarded Headers Middleware should run before other middleware except diagnostics and error handling middleware.
+This ordering ensures that the middleware relying on forwarded headers information can consume the header values for processing.

 # [ASP.NET Core 2.x](#tab/aspnetcore2x)